jetbrains-academy/Functional_Programming_Scala/Monads/Monadic Laws/task.md

 If you want to make sure you grasp the concepts of monadic laws, go ahead and prove that `Either` is also a monad.

-### Beyond failure
+## Beyond Failure

-We only covered monads `Option`, `Either`, and `Try` that are very similar in a way: all of them describe failing computations.
+We only covered monads capable of describing failures and non-determinism.
 There are many other *computational effects* that are expressed via monads.
-They include logging, reading from a global memory, state manipulation, non-determinism and many more.
+They include logging, reading from a global memory, state manipulation, different flavours of non-determinism and many more.
 We encourage you to explore these monads on your own.
-Start with lists and see where it gets you.
 Once you feel comfortable with the basics, take a look at the [scalaz](https://scalaz.github.io/7/) and [cats](https://typelevel.org/cats/) libraries.